 - Host a movie screening that educates other students on the issues your club is focusing on.

 - Use your club as a platform to get other students involved in introducing more plant-based options in your school cafeteria.
 Find more info on adding plant-based options to your cafeteria menu.

 - With the help of your faculty advisor, you can use your club as a way to invite local activists to come speak to your class.
 You can invite speakers who cover topics ranging from plant-based eating to vegetable gardening to animal protection.
-If your school is in the NYC/Philadelphia metropolitan areas or the San Francisco Bay Area, you can book a Farm Sanctuary speaker to come to one of your classes.
+If your school is in the NYC/Philadelphia metropolitan areas, the San Francisco Bay Area, or the Los Angeles area, you can book a Farm Sanctuary speaker to come to one of your classes.

 - You and your club members can hand out pamphlets at your school or in your community.
 Order pamphlets from Farm Sanctuary!